Why are thousands of low-carb dieters dumping slabs of butter and coconut oil in their coffee?

 - Improve skin health.
 It’s anti-inflammatory and moisturizing properties make it great for skin and hair health.

-Much of the health benefits of coconut oil is because of a unique class of fats called medium-chain triglycerides, or MCT’s for short.
-Coconuts have by far the highest concentration of naturally occuring MCTs.
+Many of these health benefits are because of a unique class of fats called medium-chain triglycerides (MCT’s).
+Coconuts have the highest concentration of naturally occuring MCTs: